-According to the National Institutes of Health and the U.S. Department of Health & Human Services, “nutrient-dense foods” are foods that provide a high amount nutrients but have relatively few calories.
-(1)
+According to the National Institutes of Health and the U.S. Department of Health & Human Services, “nutrient-dense foods” are those that provide a high amount nutrients but have relatively few calories.

-According to Dr. Fuhrman, your health is predicted by your nutrient intake divided by your calorie intake.
-(2) He and many other health authorities, such as the U.S. Department of Agriculture, believe that the overall quality of people’s diets depends upon factors, including:
+Many experts believe that your overall health may be determined in part by your nutrient intake divided by your calorie intake.
+For example, the U.S. Department of Agriculture tells us that the overall quality of people’s diets depends upon factors, including:

 - The level of micronutrients and macronutrients they obtain per calorie that they eat.